 Another way to understand Springs of Grace is to understand the churches and ministries we are most closely affiliated with and modeled after.

-Springs of Grace Bible Church began in 2001 as a new church under the vision and authority of Springs of Grace Baptist Church in Shreveport, LA (Pastor, Rex Blankenship, Elder Jeff Segner, Elder Cliff Roberts, Elder Ron Hodge) and Grace Church of Collin County (now known as Grace Bible Fellowship Church – Elder Warren Robbins, Elder Dave Dunbar, Elder Lyndon Shook).
-As Springs of Grace grew the “parent” churches gave full authority over to the elders and church leadership at Springs of Grace Bible Church.
-Those “parent” churches remain dear “sister” churches to Springs of Grace Bible Church.
+Springs of Grace Church began in 2001 as a new church under the vision and authority of Springs of Grace Baptist Church in Shreveport, LA (Pastor, Rex Blankenship, Elder Jeff Segner, Elder Cliff Roberts, Elder Ron Hodge) and Grace Church of Collin County (now known as Grace Bible Fellowship Church – Elder Warren Robbins, Elder Dave Dunbar, Elder Lyndon Shook).
+As Springs of Grace grew the “parent” churches gave full authority over to the elders and church leadership at Springs of Grace Church.
+Those “parent” churches remain dear “sister” churches to Springs of Grace Church.

-- Springs of Grace Bible Church shares an affiliation, primarily for the purpose of missions, with the Southern Baptist Convention and in particular the International Missions Board, whose president is David Platt.
+- Springs of Grace Church shares an affiliation, primarily for the purpose of missions, with the Southern Baptist Convention and in particular the International Missions Board, and their former president, David Platt.
 David Platt’s book Radical and his previous ministry through The Church at Brook Hills is one of the means God has used to has fan the flame for missions at Springs of Grace.
 We are not content for the world to have people who don’t know about the greatest treasure and pleasure of all – Jesus!

 - The Lord used Francis Chan, former teaching pastor at Cornerstone Community Church, among many others, to awaken a passion for the poor that has become a central expression of our faith and the outworking of the gospel at Springs of Grace.
 The call to love and care for the poor has continued to take shape through the insight of Steve Corbett and Brian Fikkert in When Helping Hurts.
-God’s passion for the poor, the orphan, the widow, and the stranger and our call to stand between the oppressed and the oppressor is a commitment at Springs of Grace fed by Tim Keller’s book Generous Justice and Myles Roberts’ teaching and ministry at The Hub in Shreveport, LA.
+God’s passion for the poor, the orphan, the widow, and the stranger and our call to stand between the oppressed and the oppressor is a commitment at Springs of Grace fed by Tim Keller’s book Generous Justice and Myles Roberts’ teaching and ministry at Springs of Grace and at The Hub in Shreveport, LA.